drivers-seat/drivers-seat-api/docs/campaigns/surveys/README.md

 ])
 ```

-* If an item is no longer visible because of a dependency, its value is not validated.
+* If an item is no longer visible because of a dependency, its value is not validated and it is not saved.
 * The dependancy can be based on an item in a different section.

 ### Data Validations